NASA-AMMOS/slim/docs/guides/software-lifecycle/continuous-integration/README.md

 **[📔 CI Tools and Frameworks](continuous-integration-frameworks.md)**

-Click the link above to explore various tools and practices for setting up and optimizing your CI pipeline.
+Click the link above to explore various tools and systems for setting up and optimizing your CI pipeline.

 **[📔 CI Reference Architectures](reference-architecture.md)**

-Click the link above to understand a sample, overall architectural reference for continuous integration.
+Click the link above to explore the overall sample architecture for a continuous integration system.

 ---

 ## Step-by-Step Guide

 1. **Explore CI Tools and Frameworks**:
-   - Start with the [CI Tools and Frameworks](continuous-integration-frameworks.md) guide to understand a wide array of CI tools.
+   - Start with the [CI Tools and Frameworks](continuous-integration-frameworks.md) guide to explore a range of task-focused CI tools.
-   - Review different categories like Analysis and Testing, Credentialing, and Execution and Reporting Tests.
+   - Review different categories, such as Analysis and Testing, Credentialing, and Execution and Reporting Tests.
-   - Based on your use case, select appropriate tools, e.g. Git hooks, GitHub Actions, Jenkins, Maven plugins, or SetupTools that fit into various aspects of your CI use case.
+   - Based on your use case, select appropriate tools, e.g. Git hooks, GitHub Actions, Jenkins, Maven plugins or SetupTools, that are are designed for the software and technologies used in your  product.

 2. **Understand the Reference Architecture**:
    - Dive into the [CI Reference Architectures](reference-architecture.md) for an overview of the CI process and its components.
-   - Understand the core concept of the CI pipeline, which involves systems like Development System, Continuous Integration System, and Continuous Deployment System.
+   - Understand the core concepts of the CI pipeline, which involves Developer systems, Continuous Integration services, Continuous Deployment platforms and other touchpoints.
-   - Learn about the discrete process steps in a CI pipeline, such as Compile, Test, Package, and Publish, and how they contribute to building and releasing software.
+   - Learn about the discrete process steps in a CI pipeline, such as Compile, Test, Package, Publish and Deploy, and how they contribute to building and releasing software.

 3. **Combine Reference Architecture with Selected Tools**:
-   - With the understanding of CI tools from **Step 1** and the architectural insights from **Step 2**, begin mapping tools to specific roles in your CI pipeline.
+   - With the understanding of CI tools from **Step 1**, and the architectural insights from **Step 2**, begin mapping tools to specific roles in your CI pipeline.
    - For example:
      - Use Git hooks for code check-ins and GitHub Actions for automated build and testing processes.
      - Utilize Jenkins or GitHub Actions for more complex workflows, like orchestrating builds across different environments or managing deployment strategies.